prl-mushr/mushr-website/content/tutorials/quickstart.md

 This is a known issue with .ova file extensions downloading as .ovf from Google Suite.
 To fix, rename the file extension to .ova.
 #### Can't copy and paste into VirtualBox
 Power down the virtual machine.
 Select Settings -> General -> Advanced -> SharedClipboard and select bidirectional.
 Restart the virtual machine.
+#### Ubuntu runs slowly/freezes on VirtualBox
+This likely occured because the default settings for new virtual machines are low.
+For better performance, it's a good idea to double the default memory (from 1024 to 2048 MB).
+Select Settings -> System and you should see a slider which allows you to increase RAM.